jtm2021/Portfolio/README.md

 # Portfolio
 A basic portfolio page for a fictitious person.
 It is a part of the Advanced Front-End Training Program at Brainnest.
-This project showcases collaborative work using CSS Grid, Flexbox, ARIA, etc..
+This project showcases collaborative work using CSS Grid, Flexbox, CSS functions, etc..

 ![Mockup Screenshot](./assets/readme-images/mockup-screenshot.png "Mockup Screenshot")